ego-lay-atman-bay/blender-extension-builder/README.md

   './wheels/pillow-10.3.0-cp311-cp311-win_amd64.whl',
 ]

+# Use this if blender is skipping a wheel for python version
+# incompatibility (even though it's compatible)
+ensure_cp311 = true

 [build]
 # Some optional extra options were added to this table

 # Folder containing the source code of the extension.
 Defaults to the current directory
 source = './src'
-# Folder for where the extension will be stored with all the files (to build the extension).
+# Folder for where the extension will be stored
+# with all the files (to build the extension).
 Defaults to ./build
 build = './build'
 # Output folder for the built addon in the .zip file.
 dist = './dist'